gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - A source set may be input to multiple binaries
     - These are not owned by the binary, they are inputs to the binary
     - A binary may also own some source sets, these are also implicit inputs to the binary
-- The definition order of source sets is maintained, binary-owned source sets preceding external inputs
+- The definition order of source sets is maintained, binary-owned source sets following all other inputs
 - A Jar binary can be built from one or more input Java and resource source sets
 - Error cases:
     - Fail at configuration time when creating a binary-owned source set with the same name as the component source set